robertmartin8/ReasonableDeviations/_posts/2018-02-01-stock-price-database.md

 conn.commit()
 ```

-As a rule of thumb, after every set of like database operations (e.g after you've added/deleted a few things), you should throw in a `conn.commit()` which makes the changes permanent.
+As a rule of thumb, after every set of like database operations (e.g. after you've added/deleted a few things), you should throw in a `conn.commit()` which makes the changes permanent.

 After adding the exchange, we need to give it some children (i.e securities).
 Luckily, there are [official lists](https://www.nasdaq.com/screening/company-list.aspx) in csv format containing all of the tickers in the NYSE, NASDAQ and AMEX.
 Head to that link and download the NYSE list.
 Within my project directory, I put this in a subfolder called `data`, and named it `nyse_tickers.csv`.
 Parsing these tickers is not very difficult: